 At other times (like this uber-nutty week) I feel like I decided to stand under an avalanche and shout loudly … down it all comes, and quickly.
 I’m knee deep in snow and can’t find my way out of my own self-created mound of overwhelm.
 That’s the truth.
 At times like this, some people, feeling helpful, or perhaps a little superior, say things like, “You’re so busy!”
 Ah, yep.
 Shovel?
 Anyone?

 As I said in the beginning, I’m not “so busy” most days.
 What I am is intentionally full.
-I take a Sabbath Day most weeks.
-I work hard to enter His rest and to work from a place of rest.
-Then there are weeks like this upcoming crazyfest.
+I work hard to enter His rest and to work from that place of rest.
+Still, we all face weeks like this upcoming crazyfest.
 How on earth did this traffic jam of events come upon me so suddenly?
 The convergence of obligations and the preparation for each one took me by surprise and honestly I felt swamped.

 Last night, as I crawled through the tasks at hand, I was clearing out my email inbox (a new habit I have to keep it at zero daily by taking 10 min a day to purge and re-file emails into usable files) … anyway, I found this email from a bajillion months ago.
 It had a simple quote from C.S.
 Lewis: